-If we are unable to raise sufficient additional capital, we may be forced to reduce our current and/or planned development and commercialization activities, partner our product candidates or products at inopportune times or pursue less expensive but higher-risk development paths, which we have done in the past.
+If we are unable to raise sufficient additional capital as needed, we may be forced to reduce our current and/or planned development activities, partner our product candidates or products at inopportune times or pursue less expensive but higher-risk development paths, which we have done in the past.

-We expect to need to raise additional capital in order to execute our current business plan.
-If we are not able to raise sufficient additional capital, we may be required to reduce our development and other activities or attempt to continue them and future commercial activities by entering into arrangements with partners or others that may not be available on favorable terms, or at all, and may require us to relinquish some or all of our rights to our product candidates or products or the financial benefits thereof.
+Although we anticipate that our cash, cash equivalents and short-term investments as of September 30, 2011 will be sufficient to fund our operations at their current levels for at least the next 12 months, we expect to need to raise additional capital in order to execute our current business plan.
+If we are not able to raise sufficient additional capital, we may be required to reduce our development activities or attempt to continue them by entering into arrangements with partners or others that may not be available on favorable terms, or at all, and may require us to relinquish some or all of our rights to our product candidates or products or the financial benefits thereof.
 For example, in late 2008, due to an immediate need for additional capital, we discontinued all of our development programs other than with respect to Exelbine and ANX-514 and limited our activities with respect to Exelbine and ANX-514 to those we believed necessary to preparing and submitting NDAs for Exelbine and ANX-514.
-Going forward, if we do not have sufficient capital, we may determine, for example, not to conduct post-approval clinical studies to support uses of our products in new indications or other label changes intended to expand the scale and scope of market potential for our products.
+Going forward, if we do not have sufficient capital, we may determine, for example, not to conduct any nonclinical testing and/or clinical studies in addition to our planned phase 3 clinical trials that may be required by the FDA to support approval of our lead product candidates or any post-approval clinical studies to support uses of our product candidates in new indications or other label changes intended to expand the scale and scope of their market potential.

-Our failure to successfully acquire and develop additional product candidates may impair our ability to grow.
+Our failure to successfully acquire, develop and commercialize additional technologies, product candidates and/or products may impair our ability to grow.